 We hire both experienced analysts and qualified people who have little or no experience—all with strong academic credentials.
 We are looking for staff who have a commitment to serious research, an ability to communicate clearly, and a desire to work on public interest problems and to see their solutions implemented.
 These skills are demonstrated when prospective analysts present their research during the interview process.

-CNA also offers positions in computer and information technology, business administration, human resources management, accounting, security, and office management.
+CNA offers positions in computer and information technology, business administration, communications, human resources management, accounting, security, and office management.
 CNA has created a work environment that challenges all staff to excel and rewards excellence with good pay, job satisfaction, and opportunities to advance.

 Check our job openings to learn more about career opportunities at CNA.